plone/training/eggs1.rst

 Inspecting the package
 ----------------------

-Lets have a look at some of it's files.
+Let's have a look at some of it's files.

 bootstrap.py, buildout.cfg, plone.cfg
     You can ignore these files for now.
 They are here to create a buildout only for this egg to make testing easier.